 One of the purposes of this project is that students research, develop and practise the benefits of music on our mental health throughout the academic year in order to encourage wellbeing as a lifelong practise.

-Part of this process is for students to develop, and fundraise for, a series of workshops promoting wellbeing in February/March 2021.
+Part of this process is for students to develop, and fundraise for, a series of workshops promoting wellbeing that will be delivered in April/May 2021.

 Our students are looking forward to running workshops on, and exploring such therapies as: